Krzysztof Jotko: Ultimate Fighting Championship

 Jotko was scheduled to face Adam Yandiev in September 2018, at UFC Fight Night 136.
 However, Jotko pulled out of the fight on August 16 citing injury and was replaced by Jordan Johnson.

 Jotko was expected to face newcomer Roman Kopylov on April 20, 2019, at UFC Fight Night 149.
 However, Kopylov pulled out of the bout on March 22 citing injury and was replaced by Alen Amedovski.
 Jotko won the fight via unanimous decision.

 Jotko faced Marc-André Barriault July 27, 2019, at UFC 240.
 He won the fight via split decision.

 Jotko was expected to face Edmen Shahbazyan on November 2, 2019, at UFC 244.
 However, Jotko withdrew from the bout and was replaced by Brad Tavares.

 Jotko was scheduled to face Eryk Anders on April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
 Due to the COVID-19 pandemic, the event was eventually postponed to May 16, 2020, at UFC on ESPN: Overeem vs. Harris.
 He won the fight via unanimous decision.

 Jotko was scheduled to face Makhmud Muradov on October 31, 2020, at UFC Fight Night 181.
 However, Jotko was pulled from the event, citing injury, and he was replaced by Kevin Holland.

 Jotko faced Sean Strickland on May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
 He lost the bout via unanimous decision.

 As the last fight of his prevailing contract, Jotko faced Misha Cirkunov on October 2, 2021, at UFC Fight Night 193.
 He won the fight via split decision.

 Jotko faced Gerald Meerschaert on April 30, 2022, at UFC on ESPN 35.
 He won the bout via unanimous decision.

 Jotko faced Brendan Allen on October 1, 2022, at UFC Fight Night: Dern vs. Yan.
 He lost the bout at the end of the first round, getting submitted via rear-naked choke.

 After his loss, it was announced at the end of October that he was no longer on the UFC roster.

 Professional Fighters League

 Jotko started the 2023 season against Will Fleury on April 1, 2023, at PFL 1.
 He lost the bout via split decision.
 The result of the bout was later overturned to a no contest after Fluery tested positive for Drostanolone.

 Jotko was scheduled to face Ty Flores on June 8, 2023, at PFL 4.
 On May 9, 2023, it was announced that Jotko had failed a commission drug test and was pulled from the season.
 At the NAC meeting that month, it was announced that Jotko was suspended 6 months for testing positive for Clomiphene.
-He is eligible to return on October 1, 2023.
+He was eligible to return on October 1, 2023.